-In a consumerist world, the verb “to eliminate” may seem antinomic.
+In a world of consumerism, the verb “to eliminate” may seem antinomian.
 However, this verb is strong as it brings us clarity and simplicity.
-Elimination is a universal principle present in nature and in our bodies: what we eat, we eliminate naturally.
+Elimination is a universal principle present in both nature and our bodies: what we eat, we eliminate naturally.
 Problems arise when we hold things in.
 On a psychic level, the absence of elimination leads to a rehashing of thoughts that can lead to neurosis, for example.
 On a physical level, storing fat or waste within us is also a factor of poor health.
-So, why don’t we copy our body which is endowed with an examplary wisdom?
+So why shouldn’t we copy our body, which is endowed with exemplary wisdom?
 What does it mean to make the verb “to eliminate” an important part of our daily lives?

 The first principle of elimination is non-consumption: it is easier to lose the calories that we have not taken.
 This implies that we must be scrupulous in choosing what we bring into our lives, whether it be psychic or physical.
 Thus, eliminating forces us to be selective.

 Going the other way: from consumer to producer

 The second principle of elimination is to think in terms of creation and not consumption.
 We can say that today the world is divided into two groups: consumers and creators/producers, the second group being the one that truly lives in an emancipated way.
 If you make the choice to shape your brain to become a creator, you will see the world differently.

 It can be said that in some ways, consuming is a nihilistic act.
 Indeed, we can see in excessive consumption the expression of an existential emptiness that finds no satisfaction.
 The emptiness is mainly linked to the loss of meaning and taste of life that we try to hide by all kinds of artifices.
 What could be better than to create to find the meaning of existence.